 Get a taste of online learning with demo classes

 Another concern that students and parents may have would be how easy - or difficult - it is to adapt to online learning.
 To take this into account, a number of universities are offering trial or demo online classes to students.
 This will help them understand and grasp what the experience would be like and to a certain extent, provide assurance.

 Since online classes are recorded, students can manage them and slot within their schedule accordingly.
 This solves the issue of variant time zones where students are worried that classes are only conducted LIVE.
 This sort of flexibility also means that students have the ability to customise their timetables and fit in other things that they plan to do - including working part-time to save up even more money for when they eventually fly over.

 Apply and secure your spot today

 This pandemic has created an environment where governments and overseas institutions are responding towards the needs of international students, and we’re here to make sure you get there.

 All you have to do is to apply and secure your spot at your dream university, before launching your journey with blended learning.

-Meet with our counsellor virtually now to find out more.
+Make a free virtual appointment with one of our counsellors to find out more.